 Old Military Trail is a 14 mile moderately trafficked out and back trail located near Talihina, Oklahoma that features a great forest setting.
-The trail is primarily used for hiking and mountain biking.
+The trail is rated as moderate and primarily used for hiking, mountain biking, and backpacking.
 Dogs are also able to use this trail.

 The Old Military Trail starts along Holson Valley Road and connects with the Ouachita National Recreation Trail on the south side of Winding Stair Mountain.
 These two trails, along with Boardstand Trail, can be combined to form a looped hike of about 23 miles.

 Hiked this trail as part of the Ouachita - Boardstand - Old Military Loop.
 Good condition overall with only some slight overgrowth and briars on the north side of the mountain just before the Scenic Drive.

 The Old Military Road / Boardstand Path/ Ouachita Mountain Trail collectively form a looped hike of about 23 miles, overlapping with many other routes such as the Choctaw Nation Trail and Panorama Vista, through Talimena State Park—and is argued to be the best hike through the hills of Oklahoma.
 There are a couple instances towards the end that can be confusing: during the final decent to Talihina State Park, there are intermittent yellow blazes because the INT criss-crosses the Ouachita trail several times, but will close on its self where the Ouachita Trail intersects the Old Military Trail.
 All state park offices were closed except for central location; we saw no water sources on the route, mostly overcast and cold with strong winds in more open areas/higher elevation.
 Took us about 10 hours to complete.
 Not the best scenery in the winter, of course, but still very enjoyable.